1976 United States presidential debates: Viewership

 An estimated 63.9 million viewers tuned into the debate.

-Vice presidential debate (Alley Theatre)
+October 15: Vice presidential debate (Alley Theatre)

-The vice presidential debate was held in the Alley Theatre in Houston, Texas.
+The only vice presidential debate between Senator Bob Dole and Senator Walter Mondale took place on Friday, October 15, 1976, in the Alley Theatre in Houston, Texas.
 It was the first vice presidential debate in American history.

-James Hoge of Chicago Sun Times posed the questions for each candidate.
+James Hoge of Chicago Sun-Times posed the questions for each candidate.

 Transcript

 Viewership

 An estimated 43.2 million viewers tuned into the debate.

-Third presidential debate (College of William & Mary)
+October 22: Third presidential debate (College of William & Mary)

-The Debate was held in Phi Beta Kappa Memorial Hall at the College of William & Mary in Williamsburg, Virginia.
+The third and final presidential debate between President Gerald Ford and former Governor Jimmy Carter took place on Friday, October 22, 1976, in the Phi Beta Kappa Memorial Hall at the College of William & Mary in Williamsburg, Virginia.

-Barbara Walters of ABC posed the questions for each candidate.
+The debate was moderated by Barbara Walters of ABC, who posed the questions for each candidate.